-Did you know that much of your water use at home contributes to your energy bill?
-Each household in the UK uses on average around 360 litres each day.
-But about 21 per cent of a typical gas heated household's heating bill is from heating the water for showers, baths and hot water from the tap.
-This is on average about £140 a year.
+Each household in the UK uses on average around 345 litres each day.
+About 28 per cent of a typical household's heating bill is from heating the water for showers, baths and hot water from the tap.
+This is on average about £125 a year.

 Saving water can reduce your water bill (if you’re on a water meter), reduce your energy use and bills, reduce the impact on your local environment, and reduce carbon dioxide emissions by using less energy to pump, heat and treat the water.